 - Try these tools to get students creating with humorous characters in comics- Makebeliefscomix, Toondoo, or the ComicsHead iOS/Android app.

-- Students can retell a past event, recreate a conversation between characters, or animate images, paintings, animals, drawings, interviews, and historic figures talk using tools like Powtoons, Talking Ben & Tom Newsreporter, YakIt for Kids, Tellagami, Chatterpix Kids, ToonTastic, Puppet Pals, Sock Puppets, Blabberize, Voki, and BuddyPro.
+- Students can retell a past event, recreate a conversation between characters, or animate images, paintings, animals, drawings, interviews, and historic figures talk using tools like Powtoons, Talking Ben & Tom Newsreporter, YakIt for Kids (opens in new tab), Tellagami, Chatterpix Kids (opens in new tab), ToonTastic (opens in new tab), Puppet Pals (opens in new tab), Sock Puppets (opens in new tab), Blabberize, Voki, and BuddyPro.

 - Students can create games including humorous characters with TinyTap app, Hopscotch, or Code Monkey.

 - Bill Nye has a new video series #EmojiScience where students can snap an emoji and receive science videos.

 - Teach with humorous literature!
 Try the OMG Shakespeare series or books like Diary of a Wimpy Kid!
 Find some of my favorite humorous authors in this Pinterest board.

 - Use humorous writing prompts!
 Find several examples on Emojinate that gives you 5 random emojis to help students create a short story.

 - Show funny video clips!
 Here’s a list of the funniest TedTalks and the Epic History Rap Battles.